Information society service

-The Information Society Service (ISS) described by EU Directive 2015/1535 is an EU Directive that aims to define the concept of an information society service, which is relevant to regulate big tech and online media services.
+In EU law, an information society service (ISS) is any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a service recipient.
+The concept is defined in EU directive 2015/1535, as part of regulations applying to big tech and online media services in the information society.

 Contents

-Article 1(b) defines a ‘service’ as any Information Society service, that is to say, any service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.
+Article 1(b) defines a 'service' as any information society service normally provided for remuneration, at a distance, by electronic means and at the individual request of a recipient of services.
 An indicative list of examples is set out in Annex I.